Juicestus/40dollars/README.md

 # 40dollars
- A Jackbox style game I built in 24 hours
+ A Jackbox style game I built in under 24 hours (22)